Loretta Sweet Jemmott

 Loretta Sweet Jemmott is an American nursing professor and researcher, known for her contributions to HIV/AIDS prevention.
 She was elected to the National Academy of Medicine in 1999.
 She was a professor of nursing and the vice president for health and health equity at Drexel University from 2015–2024.
 She moved to Villanova University in 2025, where she was appointed with the M. Louise Endowed Professorship in Nursing.

 Early life and education

 Loretta Sweet was born in West Philadelphia to a working-class family.
 She was bused to attend an all-white elementary school, one of the city's first to be racially integrated.
 She graduated from Overbrook High School in 1973; she was student body president.

 She received her bachelor's degree in nursing in 1978 from Hampton University (then known as Hampton Institute), a historically black college in Virginia.
-She received her master's in nursing and PhD in sexuality education from the University of Pennsylvannia.
+She received her master's in nursing and PhD in sexuality education from the University of Pennsylvania.